PostgREST/postgrest/nix/hsie/README.md

 ## Dumping imports

-Given source code in the directories `src` and `main`, for example, you can run:
+Given source code in the directories `src/library` and `src/executable`, for example, you can run:

 ```
-hsie dump-imports src main
+hsie dump-imports src/library src/executable
 ```

 This dumps all imports of the modules in the given directory to a CSV file,